 How often does an AV system get designed, commissioned, and programmed, and then never touched again?
 The answer is: Not often!
 AV systems must be adaptable to meet users’ changing needs.
 Starting with a “simple” design that meets current requirements, while keeping in mind the potential for future growth, always sounds like an effective strategy.
 But how often is future-proofing truly considered in today’s system design and programming?

 The ability to take advantage of growth potential and ease of implementation highly depends not only on the physical installation and hardware design but also on the design of the control software that defines the system operation.
 There is a difference between programming a system with a sole focus on current needs and architecting software that has been built modularly with a vision for future growth and modification.

-A critical component of any control software is the device modules/drivers/plugins that make the integration between each piece of equipment easy to control and reliable to operate.
-It is important to note that the module/driver/plugin terminology is specific to different control manufacturers and can be used interchangeably.
-For the purposes of this piece, we will use module.
+A critical component of any control software is the device modules, drivers, or plugins that make the integration between each piece of equipment easy to control and reliable to operate.
+It is important to note that the module, driver, or plugin terminology is specific to different control manufacturers and can be used interchangeably.
+For the purposes of this piece, we will use the terminology module.

 How will the AV system programming for the two additional zones be handled?

 This is where the design of the audio zone modules comes into play.
 Let’s consider three types of audio zone modules: one that supports a single zone, one that supports a fixed number of zones, and one that supports a flexible number of zones.

 Using a single zone audio module may seem like an obvious choice – just add two modules to the existing four.
 No problem!